rolling-scopes-school/tasks/angular/modules/interview/questions-ENG.md

 6. Can we read the value of a signal from a computed signal without creating a dependency?
 7. Detecting signal changes with the effect() API
 8. What is the relation between Signals and change detection?
+9. How do you handle signal debugging?

-## Angular 16-17 features:
+## Angular 16, 17, 18 features:

-1. What's new in Angular 16 and 17 versions?
+1. What's new in Angular 16, 17, and 18 versions?
-2. Describe new features @if, @for, @switch, @defer
+2. Describe the new features **@if**, **@for**, **@switch**, **@defer**.
+3. Can you explain the benefits of using the new Angular Ivy renderer introduced in Angular 18?
+4. How does Angular 18 improve performance and bundle size optimization compared to previous versions?
+5. What enhancements or additions have been made to Angular Material in the recent versions?
+6. How does Angular 18 support server-side rendering (SSR) and what improvements does it offer in this area?
+7. Discuss any updates or improvements made to Angular CLI and its features in the latest releases.